githubtraining/security-strategy-essentials/responses/01_find-vulnerabilities.md

   <summary>How can we identify dependencies and if they are vulnerable?</summary>
   <hr>

 This repository is a Node.js project utilizing NPM.
-Because of that, the `package.json` defines this repository's dependencies.
+Because of that, [`package.json`]({{ repoUrl }}/blob/master/package.json) defines this repository's dependencies.
 For our time together, we'll be focusing on these JavaScript dependencies.
-Keep in mind that different programming languages may have different dependency files.
+Keep in mind that different programming languages may have different dependency manifests.
 You might work with a `Gemfile`, `Gemfile.lock`, `*.gemspec`, `requirements.txt`, `pipfile.lock`, or other files.

 How can we know these dependencies are secure?
-It's not always easy, but GitHub is watching out.
+GitHub monitors a number of reputable [data sources](https://help.github.com/en/github/managing-security-vulnerabilities/about-security-alerts-for-vulnerable-dependencies#data-sources-for-security-alerts) to track vulnerabilities across projects.

   <hr>
 </details>